The old wayI receive a lot of statistics questions by email. Answering such questions by email is inefficient.

 - Your question may be clearer if you break up your question into (a) context; (b) questions; and where appropriate (c) your initial answers.

 - If your background is psychology, be aware that users on stats.stackexchange have diverse backgrounds.
 Clearly explain any psychological terms or concepts.

 - If you are a research student or academic where I work in the School of Psychology, Deakin University, then send me the URL to the question by email, and I will do my best to answer your question.

-- For all others, if you don't get a good answer in a few days and you think that I'd be well suited to answering the question, feel free to send me an email including the web address for the question, or post it below.
+- For all others, if you don't get a good answer in a few days and you think that I'd be well suited to answering the question, feel free to send me an email including the web address for the question.
 Of course, I can't promise that I'll have time to answer the question.